dmpop/bash-pubkit/README.md

   * 004-chapter-4-part-quattro.md
   * 019-chapter-19-part-nineteen.md

-No subfolders are allowed in the *pages* directory.
+No subdirectories are allowed in the *pages* directory.

 ### images/